AHERN DAPS AWARDS

-The DAPS Awards (Distinguished African American Professional and Student) is a formal/black tie event held each year in different cities throughout East Tennessee.
+The Daps Awards is a formal/black-tie event held each year in different cities throughout East Tennessee.

-Each candidates is selected on a 5 point grade scale in each category below:
+Each candidate is selected on a 5 point grade scale in the following category